Aggressively Defending Against Criminal Charges

-If you have never been in the situation where you or someone close to you has been charged with a crime, there are a few important things you should know.
+If you have never been in a situation in which you or someone close to you has been arrested or charged with a crime, there are a few important things you should know.
 Never talk to the police without first consulting with an attorney.
 You have an absolute, constitutional right not to answer questions about a crime with which you might be charged.

 If you are charged with a crime or believe you may be charged with a crime, contact a criminal defense attorney.
 Most people know at least one attorney.
-That attorney may specialized in a particular field such as real estate, wills and estates or contracts.
-What you need when you are facing a criminal charge, however, is someone who specializes in criminal defense.
+That attorney may be specialized in a particular field such as real estate, wills and estates, or contracts.

-In New Hampshire there are three classes of offenses: violations, misdemeanors and felonies.
+In New Hampshire, there are three classes of offenses: violations, misdemeanors and felonies.
 A felony, the most serious offense, can have a penalty of a state prison sentence up to and including life without parole.
-A misdemeanor can result in a jail sentence up to one year and a fine of up to $2,000.
+A misdemeanor can result in a jail sentence of up to one year and a fine of up to $2,000.

 Being charged with any offense is serious.
 A motor vehicle violation can lead to a significant fine, a potential loss of license and an increase in insurance premiums.
 A misdemeanor or felony can have an effect on employment, your privilege to drive, your right to vote and your right to possess a firearm.